martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

 The main advantage of basic c-expressions is that they're really simple in concept, and very simple to implement.
 They have almost no chance of conflicting with anything else; they only redefine "{" and "}" in the readtable, for example.
 In particular, that's all there is to basic c-expressions, they're really easy.

-You can disable basic curly-expressions (or any other readable notation) by just running this, which restores the previous readtable:
+You can disable basic curly-expressions (or any other readable notation) by just running this, which restores the readtable that was in effect before you enabled a readable notation:

     (readable:disable-readable)